 - JIRA: For change and bug tracking.
 Workflows and fields can be customized, facilitating the implementation of the processes described in this document. - Confluence: A document management system, similar to a Wiki, but well integrated with JIRA and other Atlassian applications.
-Its Calendar plug-in allows to implement the Master Schedule (see Section 7).
-It also provides a medium to manage document templates and their instantiations. - Bitbucket Server: Provides a host repository for Git.
-Allows pull-requests, which some groups will use as part of their SCM processes. - Bamboo: A continuous integration server.
+Its Calendar plug-in allows to implement the Master Schedule (see Section 10).
+It also provides a medium to manage document templates and their instantiations.
+It has also proved useful as an integration mechanism for meeting notes, tracking, and pointers to documents and materials stored elsewhere. - Bitbucket Server: Provides a host repository for Git.
+Allows pull-requests, which some groups will use as part of their SCM processes. - Bamboo: A continuous integration server. - SharePoint: A Microsoft product, also used for Observatory document management, providing version control for documents.
+Often it is useful to store documents here and organize their access in Confluence.

-18 Appendix B: Group Management Document Template
+21 Appendix C: Group Management Document Template

-Besides the artifacts defined in Section 15, which are specific for each request or release, each DMSD development group will also maintain a Group Management Document, that will be updated annually and reviewed by DMSD management and other stakeholders.
+Besides the artifacts defined in Section 18, which are specific for each request or release, each DMSD development group will also maintain a Group Management Document, that will be updated annually and reviewed by DMSD management and other stakeholders.
 This document aims to communicate general information about the group and its medium-term (~1 year) plan.